Oribe Peralta, the worst signing of Chivas?

 Key mistakes

-The bad moment of the attacker came to affect his confidence, to the extent of presenting punctual errors such as not converting on the goal line, as happened against Tigres in the Clausura 2020 and the 2021 Apertura Tournament against Pachuca.
+The attacker’s bad moment had an impact on his confidence, to the extent of presenting punctual errors such as not converting on the goal line, as happened against Tigres in the Clausura 2020 and the 2021 Apertura Tournament against Pachuca.

 .